ZeCanelha/aframe-vibrotactile-component/README.md

 For [A-Frame](https://aframe.io).

-### vibrotactile
+### vibrotactile {#vibrotactile}

-When creating the **vibrotactile** component for A-Frame, we pass as an argument a file exported from [Vibrotactile Editor](https://github.com/ZeCanelha/).
+When creating the **vibrotactile** component for A-Frame, we pass as an argument a file exported from [Vibrotactile Editor](https://github.com/ZeCanelha/VibrotactileEditor.
 Briefly, this editor allows to create and export a set of vibrotactile sensations, which we refer in this documentation as the vibration file.

 <!-- Falar sobre a estrutra do ficheiro ? -->